-As the excitement of Glasgow 2014 builds The Royal Mint is proud to release the official Glasgow 2014 Commonwealth Games 50p, struck as a lasting reminder of the XX Commonwealth Games – a Games for all Scotland, a Games that has captured the hearts and minds of the nation, and of the world.
-This 50p is the perfect reminder of an historic British sporting event.
+As the excitement of Glasgow 2014 escalated, The Royal Mint was proud to release the official Glasgow 2014 Commonwealth Games 50p.
+The coin was struck as a lasting reminder of the XX Commonwealth Games – a Games for all Scotland, a Games that captured the hearts and minds of the nation, and of the world.
+This 50p is the perfect reminder of a historic British sporting event.

 In October 1969 the 50p joined the 5p (shilling) and 10p (florin) coins in circulation, leaving only the three copper coins to be introduced on 15 February 1971 to complete the new series of decimal coins.
 The design on the reverse of the 50p coin featured a symbol of Britannia that has appeared on our coinage since 1672.
 While this design may have been traditional, the shape of the new 50p coin, an equilateral curve heptagon, was revolutionary.
 This made it easily distinguishable from round coins both by feel and by sight, while its constant breadth allowed it to roll in vending machines.

 With the introduction of smaller 5p and 10p coins in 1990 and 1992 respectively, the 50p became the largest coin in circulation.
 In October 1994 the Government announced a further review of the United Kingdom coinage.
 The results revealed a requirement for a smaller 50p coin, which was duly introduced on 1 September 1997.
 Since its issue, the 50p has been used on several occasions to celebrate important events, each being commemorated on a new reverse design.

 The 50p is legal tender for amounts up to £10.